Eric Radman : a Journal

 Poor Man's Service Discovery

-The ARP/NDP will discover a VM that is brought up on another server, but the VNC port is attached to a particular host.
-One solution is to test each bhyve instance in a sequence with nc(1)
+The ARP/NDP will discover a VM that is brought up on another server, but the VNC port is listening to the machine running bhyve.
+One way to find the VNC console is to test each bhyve instance in a sequence with nc(1)

 #!/bin/sh